 - Meal plan before shopping.
 It cuts down stress and trips to the grocery.

-If you need ideas, every Monday I post my meal plan for the week, and I also have some free printables to help with the process.
+If you need ideas, I post my my weekly meal plan at the bottom of my blog, and I also have some free printables to help with the process.

 - Cook in bulk.
 When I grocery shop, I always buy extra ground beef or turkey and chicken breasts, and in the next day or two, I cook it all up in my crockpots (I have three ), and portion it into recipe or meal size portions and freeze it.
 It simplifies meal preparation and clean up.
 Another idea is to double a recipe when you’re cooking it anyway, and then stick one meal’s worth in the freezer for another day.